jbierfeldt/jbierfeldt.github.io/_posts/2018-05-01-implementing-dijkstra.markdown

 }
 ```

-It's the stuff that happens in Steps 2 and 3 of this process which are really of interest to us here in this article, however, so let's start taking a look at the code which actually implements Dijkstra's algorithm and assigns value to the special mine, factory, and house tiles.
+It's the stuff that happens in Steps 2 and 3 of this process which is really of interest to us here in this article, however, so let's start taking a look at the code which actually implements Dijkstra's algorithm and assigns value to the special mine, factory, and house tiles.

 #### Steps 2 and 3: Pathfinding